microsoft/ACV/self_managing_systems/microservice/paper_artifact_arXiv_2407_14402/README.md

 ## Citation

-If you use ACV-LLM in your research, please cite our paper:
+If you use this code in your research, please cite our paper:
 ```BibTex
 @misc{zhang2024visionautonomiccomputingllms,
       title={The Vision of Autonomic Computing: Can LLMs Make It a Reality?},